hsnaydd/buttono/README.md

 You can follow the change log from the [Releases page](https://github.com/hsnaydd/buttono/releases).

+## Thanks

+Huge thanks to [Ali Kemal Akçay](https://dribbble.com/akemal) for his awesome website design and also thanks to [Erdem](https://dribbble.com/erdemkirmitci) for the beautiful logo.

 ## License

 Copyright (c) 2018-2019  Hasan Aydoğdu.
 See the [LICENSE](/LICENSE) file for license rights and limitations (MIT).